Wednesday, July 9, 2025

 The Mexican Navy (Semar) announced on Tuesday morning that it had launched the prevention phase of the Marine Plan in Guerrero and Oaxaca, aimed at preventing damage from the hurricane.

-Semar has 6,418 personnel to carry out evacuation and life-saving tasks in Oaxaca, along with an Emergency Response Brigade of 100 personnel, 43 vehicles, 17 surface units and an aircraft.
+Semar has 6,418 personnel to carry out evacuation and life-saving tasks in Oaxaca, along with an Emergency Response Brigade of 100 personnel, 43 vehicles, 17 surface units and one aircraft.
 Also available are two mobile kitchens and a water treatment plant.

-In Acapulco, the Navy has a force of 2,653 personnel, 109 vehicles and 29 surface units, as well as three aircraft, two mobile kitchens, six water treatment plants, three bilge pumps and three power- generating plants.
+In Acapulco, the Navy has a force of 2,653 personnel, 109 vehicles and 29 surface units, as well as three aircraft, two mobile kitchens, six water treatment plants, three bilge pumps and three power-generating plants.

 The news of Hurricane Erick comes as Guerrero is still recovering from Tropical Storm Dalila, which knocked out a bridge and caused power outages as it swept past the coast over the weekend.